RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-volumes.md

 ### Config and secrets files

 Our playbook allows you to transfer a file located inside your inventory into the main Swarm manager host.
-Then, when your stack boots, the file is read by Swarm into memory and sent over the network to any host running container requiring the Config or Secret file.
+Then, when your stack boots, the file is read by Swarm in memory and sent over the network to any host running container requiring the Config or Secret file.
 Again, the main point is to share configs and secret files (see [Encrypt secrets file using Ansible Vault](/docs/setup/swarm/advanced/ansible-vault#encrypt-file)) under source control.
-When you deploy a new version of a config or secret file, any container link to that file will be recreated with the updated version of the file.
+When you deploy a new version of a config or secret file, any container link to that file will be recreated with the updated version of that file.

 :::warning Cons
 The file cannot exceed 500kb